 Australian musician Pogo, real name Christopher Nicolas Bertke, is one of the hottest names in electronica right now.
 Most famous for his Disney remixes, and being a featured musician and guest on “Louder with Crowder”, Pogo focuses on making music for the pop culture enthusiast.

 In his interview with Steven Crowder of “Louder With Crowder”, Nick, as he prefers to be called (please note, this interview is NOT appropriate for readers under the age of 13, but hey, neither is Crowder!) speaks about what we in America would call conservative values.
 He believes in hard work, personal responsibility, and treating others with respect.
 He also believes that music should not be used for political purposes, and because he’s an indy artist, he can’t really afford to alienate people.
-Fascinating guy with a great perspective on the creative mind, check out his interview here:
+Fascinating guy with a great perspective on the creative mind.

 Here we are again, Fun Stuff Friday!
 Today, I'm going to be discussing one of the biggest collectible lines to crash in from the island of Japan.
 No, not Pokemon or Yu-Gi-Oh, I'm talking about Disney Tsum Tsum!